Hedgehog's Dilemma (Neon Genesis Evangelion)

-"Hedgehog's Dilemma", also known by the Japanese title is the fourth episode of the anime Neon Genesis Evangelion, which was created by Gainax.
+"Hedgehog's Dilemma", also known by the Japanese title is the fourth episode of the anime Neon Genesis Evangelion, which was created by animation studio Gainax.
 The episode, written by Akio Satsukawa and directed by Tsuyoshi Kaga, was first broadcast on TV Tokyo on October 25, 1995.
-The series is set fifteen years after a worldwide cataclysm named Second Impact, and is mostly set in the futuristic, fortified city Tokyo-3.
-The episode's protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the organization Nerv to pilot a giant bio-machine mecha named Evangelion into combat with beings called Angels.
+The series is set fifteen years after a worldwide cataclysm named Second Impact, and is mostly set in the futuristic, fortified city of Tokyo-3.
+The episode's protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the organization Nerv to pilot a giant biomechanical mecha named Evangelion into combat with beings called Angels.
 In the episode, Shinji is overcome by the stress of being an Evangelion pilot and runs away from home.
 After wandering around Tokyo-3, he must choose between quitting and staying at Nerv.

 Production of "Hedgehog's Dilemma" took place after the fifth and sixth episodes were made, and the content varied from the staff's original ideas.
 It is the only episode in which Neon Genesis Evangelion director Hideaki Anno is not credited with direction or screenplay.
 The episode's title references the namesake concept proposed by German philosopher Arthur Schopenhauer, variously called the "hedgehog's" or the "porcupine's dilemma".
-The episode scored a 5.8% rating of audience share on Japanese TV and was generally well received by critics.
+The episode scored a 5.8% rating of audience share on Japanese TV and was generally well-received by critics.
 The episode received appreciation for focusing on the psychological description of the characters.
 Critics also appreciated the philosophical themes and directorial choices of "Hedgehog's Dilemma", such as the representation of natural landscapes and the use of still images.

 Plot

 Special agency Nerv Major Misato Katsuragi notices Shinji Ikari, a minor in her custody and official Evangelion pilot, has run away from home.
 Shinji aimlessly wanders around the city of Tokyo-3 and the countryside, and meets his classmate Kensuke Aida sleeping in a tent.
 In the morning, men in black escort Shinji back to Nerv headquarters, where he renounces the title of pilot and chooses to return to ordinary life.
 Shinji is taken to a station to board a special government train, and meets Kensuke and Toji Suzuhara, another of Shinji's classmates, who had struck him in the previous episode.
-Toji reconciles with Shinji under Kensuke's push.
+Toji reconciles with Shinji under Kensuke's push, asking Shinji to strike him without holding back, which he reluctantly does.
 Misato drives to the station, believing Shinji has already left.
 She notices Shinji, who has decided not to board the train, on the platform, and they smile at each other.